 Utilizing a strong asset inventory / asset management product is at the heart of the ICS-Patch guidance.
 Asset information gets fed into the decision tree to help guide you towards a decision.
 Knowing what you have in your OT environment, specifically the vulnerabilities that exist on these assets, is the first step towards developing a strategy to manage and mitigate risk.
 Once you have visibility of an industrial control system, you can start to put other protective controls in place and continuously monitor for threats that impact risk.
 I encourage customers to start here and work towards defining a three-year plan on mitigating risk while supporting operations.

-For addressing asset inventory, Tripwire Industrial Visibility (TIV) is a comprehensive, industrial-focused solution for gaining visibility into what you have in your environment along with exposing risks that should be addressed.
-The solution provides a foundation for organizations to start gaining visibility so they can implement strategies such as ICS-Patch to mitigate risk.
+For addressing asset inventory, Tripwire integrates with comprehensive, industrial-focused solutions for gaining visibility into what you have in your environment along with exposing risks that should be addressed.
+These solutions provides a foundation for organizations to start gaining visibility so they can implement strategies such as ICS-Patch to mitigate risk.
 InfoSec's, IT's, Engineering's and Operations’ goals can be supported with Tripwire’s portfolio of solutions that enable visibility to and protection from events that threaten safety, quality and productivity for mission-critical systems.

-You can learn more about Tripwire Industrial Visibility here: https://www.tripwire.com/products/tripwire-industrial-visibility.
+You can learn more about Tripwire industrial solutions here: https://www.tripwire.com/solutions/industrial-control-systems.